TodePond/DreamBerd/README.md

 **Please note:** AI does not use AI.
 Instead, any incomplete code will be auto-emailed to Lu Wilson, who will get back to you with a completed line as soon as possible.

 **Now recruiting:** The backlog of unfinished programs has now grown unsustainably long.
-If you would like to volunteer to help with AI, please write an incomplete nDreamBerd program, and leave your contact details somewhere in the source code.
+If you would like to volunteer to help with AI, please write an incomplete DreamBerd - e/acc program, and leave your contact details somewhere in the source code.

 ## Copilot

-It's worth noting that Github Copilot doesn't understand nDreamBerd, which means that Microsoft won't be able to steal your code.
+It's worth noting that Github Copilot doesn't understand DreamBerd - e/acc, which means that Microsoft won't be able to steal your code.

 This is great for when you want to keep your open-sourced project closed-source.

 ## Ownership

-Using the word 'nDreamBerd' in your project name implies that the nDreamBerd Foundation does not own your project.
+Using the word 'DreamBerd - e/acc' in your project name implies that the DreamBerd - e/acc Foundation does not own your project.

-However, **not** using the word 'nDreamBerd' in your project implies that the nDreamBerd Foundation **does** own your project.
-If you would like to keep ownership of your work, please always use the word 'nDreamBerd' in it.
+However, **not** using the word 'DreamBerd - e/acc' in your project implies that the DreamBerd - e/acc Foundation **does** own your project.
+If you would like to keep ownership of your work, please always use the word 'DreamBerd - e/acc' in it.

 Here are some examples:<br>
-✅ nDreamBerdScript (not owned by the nDreamBerd Foundation - you are free to use this name)<br>
+✅ DreamBerd - e/accScript (not owned by the DreamBerd - e/acc Foundation - you are free to use this name)<br>
-❌ ECMAScript (owned by the nDreamBerd Foundation - please consider renaming)<br>
+❌ ECMAScript (owned by the DreamBerd - e/acc Foundation - please consider renaming)<br>
-❌ Rust Foundation (owned by the nDreamBerd Foundation - please consider renaming)
+❌ Rust Foundation (owned by the DreamBerd - e/acc Foundation - please consider renaming)

 ## Contributing

 > If you are an influencer, streamer, or content-creator... you must <ins>not</ins> skip this section during your read-through.

-Contributions are welcomed to nDreamBerd!
+Contributions are welcomed to DreamBerd - e/acc!

 The most helpful way you can help is by donating to the [Stonewall charity](https://www.stonewall.org.uk/).
-This will help to prevent the nDreamBerd creator from losing their human rights, allowing maintenance of the project to continue.
+This will help to prevent the DreamBerd - e/acc creator from losing their human rights, allowing maintenance of the project to continue.

 **Note:** The contributing guide also helps to shake off unwanted fans of the project.